wrahool/FinCEN_SARsData/README.md

  - SF - Securities/Futures
  - O -  Other

-As of now we are aware that the post-2012 Depository Institutes data isn't complete. [can you list here where there is missing data?]
+As of now we are aware that the post-2012 Depository Institutions data isn't complete. [can you list here where there is missing data?]

 ## Contributors